MohamedArafa2/DNA-Sequence-Analyzer/README.md

 A bioinformatics tool for analyzing DNA sequences, performing global and local alignments, calculating nucleotide percentages, and classifying sequences based on alignment scores.
 The tool also includes a graphical user interface (GUI) using Tkinter, and users can save the results in an Excel file.

-## Features

-- **DNA Sequence Analysis**: Load DNA sequences from FASTA files and calculate nucleotide percentages (A, T, G, C, and CG).
-- **Sequence Alignment**: Perform global and local alignment of DNA sequences using Biopython's `pairwise2`.
-- **Classification**: Classify sequences based on their alignment score using a customizable threshold.
-- **Graphical User Interface**: Intuitive GUI built using Tkinter for easy interaction with the tool.
-- **Save Results**: Save alignment scores, nucleotide percentages, and classifications to an Excel file.

 ## Table of Contents
 1. [Installation](#installation)
 2. [Usage](#usage)
 3. [Features](#features)
 4. [Contributing](#contributing)
 5. [License](#license)

 ## Installation